JHodgkins/MSP4-MovieBox/docs/testing/TESTING.md

 ![User stories - Site owner q6](/docs/testing/user_stories_testing_images/site_owner/site_owner_question_6.png)

-When a suer user is signed in, their profile will have a new admin section added where they can add, edit and delete products from the MovieBox website without the need to go through the management console.
+When a super user is signed in, their profile will have a new admin section added where they can add, edit and delete products from the MovieBox website without the need to go through the management console.

 - __As the site owner, I want to be able to view a real time record of purchases and amend where necessary customer orders.__